martinlehoux/kagamino_blog/content/posts/postgres-aggregation-speed/index.md

 ### JSON API

 I have to fetch the data and format it as JSON.
 I'm not pushing it to the point i keep it as strings, but it might be the better answer.
 I'm only interesting in aggregations, so I only format the sub list.
-The format looks like :`list[tuple[str, list[dict[str, str]]]]`
+The format looks like: `list[tuple[str, list[dict[str, str]]]]`

 ```py
 [